KickedDroid/kickeddroid.github.io/index.md

 ---
-title: Write Ups
+title: Digital Lair
 ---

-Welcome to my place on the internet!
-I am obsessed with Security, Distributed Systems and much much more.
+# Welcome to My Digital Lair!
+I'm passionate about security, distributed systems, and a whole lot more.
+Explore my blog to dive deep into these topics and join me on a journey through the ever-evolving world of tech.